General Questions and Feedback

 All coaches and advisors will be working toward the same goal to support holistic student success across the student experience.
 Academic advising primarily focuses on course selection, semester schedule planning, and career planning within a student’s discipline.
 Academic advisors help students navigate the rules and restrictions of their College, School or Department.
 Success coaches will also be familiar with common hurdles related to academic advising in order to best assist students interested in other majors or those interested in changing majors.
 Success coaches will assist in areas such as academic transitions, holistic well-being, defining and meeting goals, student engagement, campus involvement, academic efficacy, and navigating both life and school.

-Coaches and advisors will work together with different emphases make sure students take advantage of the all the possible opportunities available to them and successfully progress through Mason.
+Coaches and advisors will work together with different emphases to make sure students take advantage of the all the possible opportunities available to them and successfully progress through Mason.

 Yes.
 There are many sub-populations that success coaches and academic advisors alike must consider how to best support, including adult learners, online learners, first-generation college students, transfer students, and many others.
 Both academic advisors and success coaches will be trained on how best to support the diverse student populations that Mason welcomes, beyond what is considered the “traditional” student.